ingef/conquery/frontend/README.md

 - Redux actions aren't all typed well yet.
 Plan is to migrate fully to https://github.com/piotrwitek/typesafe-actions
 - We're moving away from redux middlewares like thunk (replaced by hooks) and multi
 - We're still trying to support IE11.
 But this is phasing out, since most users are already using more modern Browsers.
+- We've migrated from `redux-form` to `react-hook-form`.
+Still TODO: there's some form context stored in redux for every available form (e.g. for filter suggestions in concept fields).
+We should move this from redux to local state (e.g. into `FormConceptGroup`).

 ### Drag and Drop